hashicorp/terraform/website/source/docs/commands/init.html.markdown

 ## Backend Config File

-The `-backend-config` path can be used to specify additional backend configuration when [initialize a backend](/docs/backends/init.html).
+The `-backend-config` can take a path to specify additional backend configuration when [initialize a backend](/docs/backends/init.html).

 This is particularly useful for